sonicdemo/outrun/README.md

 Outrun for Revival is a fork of Outrun, a custom server for Sonic Runners reverse engineered from the [Sonic Runners Revival](https://sonic.runner.es/) project back during the Open Beta.
 It is intended for use on the Sonic Runners Revival server, but can be used for your own private servers as well.

+Unlike the master and mysql_testing branches, this version can still be used with 2.0.3.
+Code changes we do to Outrun for Revival may be backported to this branch occasionally, so you won't miss out on the latest bug fixes.
+However, since this version of Outrun relies on 2.0.3, no Revival-exclusive content can be used.

 ### Current functionality

 Notable: